RGB-WG/wtf.rgb.tech/content/glossary/user/consignment.md

 Consignments are usually binary files, which do not contain human-readable information.

-When a users need to send consignment data through a channel which doesn't support a binary format, they have an option to use binary-to-text encoding (so-called <dfn>ASCII armoring</dfn>).
+When a users need to send consignment data through a channel which doesn't support a binary format, they have an option to use binary-to-text encoding (see [ASCII armoring](ascii-armoring)).
 In RGB, armoring is done in Base85, and the encoded data are accompanied by additional headers and checksums.
-Here is a typical ASCII-armored contract consignment, in a cutted version:
+Here is a typical ASCII-armored contract consignment, in a cut version:

 <aside>
     <p>In this example you can see that the armoring headers include information on the consignment